 On-site exclusive group facilities include the General Chappie James Assembly Hall, large kitchen, dining area with fireplace, outdoor pavilion, grill and fire-pit.
 Two separate barrack style lodges will be available for those who have paid for on-site accommodation.
 All main meals and some snacks will be provided in your package.

 Check in from 5pm on Tuesday 2nd October and be ready to enjoy your week of Sukkot.
 Leaders may check in from 3pm.
 There will be a full program of teachers presenting their latest discoveries, panel discussions and forums plus an optional sightseeing historical excursion.
 There will also be plenty of time for fellowship, worship and spontaneous ministry; a truly set-apart time.

 To secure your place at Sukkot, please register your intention and forward your fees to the Yahad of East Tennessee.
 If you still need any information or assistance, please feel free to contact Bishop Daniel Ben Regesh.
 Contact info at footer.

-Every year, “The Yahad International” gathers for the Moed of Sukkot.
+Every year, “The Vero Essene Yahad” gathers for the Moed of Sukkot.
 This year’s event is hosted by The Yahad of East Tennessee (YET).
 Your fees and gifts will go directly to YET and will cover such things as lodging, meals, benevolence and any miscellaneous costs associated with the event.
 Please note that free will offerings will be taken up, on both the Shabbat and the two holy days.
 Your place at the event will only be secured upon the submission of your fees and application form to YET by the closing date of 16 September 2018.
 Payment plans are available, please contact Bishop Regesh in this case.